open-source-at-illinois/open-source-illinois-web/README.md

 # OpenSourceWeb #

-This is the repository for the Open Source @ Illinois website.
+This is the repository for the Open Source @ Illinois dynamic website.

 This project depends on Node.js and Angular (Angular CLI version 7.3.8 or later should be sufficient).
 See the [Setup](#Setup) section for details on setting them up.

-To see the organization's other repositories, check out the [Open-Source @ Illinois](https://github.com/open-source-at-illinois) Github profile.

 ## Setup ##